Performance Metrics for Incentive Compensation

 Technical Debt Reduction | Quality and codebase improvement |

-These performance metrics can support team-based incentive pay or spot bonuses.
+These performance metrics can support team-based incentive pay or spot bonuses, making them especially valuable for departments where collaboration and collective achievement are critical to overall success.

 Key Performance Measures Examples to Consider